 Has it ever happened with you that you were travelling to a place in the hills but then you spot fruit laden trees and couldn’t resist stealing a few?
 The best part is that in most of the cases, you’re not the only one who’s doing the spotting.
 Confirmation might usually be in the form of a farmer running behind you with his stick, abusing you in a language you can’t make sense of.
 But when you do escape them and have your share of gold, you realize it was worth the effort.
 We do not encourage the above mentioned exercise.

-Here is the list of 10 Of Fruits And Orchards: Best Places For Fruit Picking In India
+Here is the list of 10 Strawberry Picking And Apple Orchards: Best Places For Fruit Picking In India

 Dahanu is an all-season tourist destination, well connected to Gujarat and Maharashtra.
 This place and the Talasari talukas are well known for its famous Gholvad chikoo fruits.
 Thousands of hectares of land is covered with chikoo (Saputo, Sapodillas) orchards.
 The economy of this area is based mainly on its horticulture produce.
 The in-house processing centre at Save Farm is where squash, jams, pickles etc are created out of fresh fruits.
 December to March is the best time to visit these fields.
 One trip which will definitely be FRUITFUL (Sorry, my bad).

 Known For : Sula Vineyard | Saptashrungi | Sita Gufa